 Let’s face it, we know that new habits can be challenging to form because we have such short attention spans (especially in the era of social media).
 That’s why it’s important to start slow and schedule time out of your day to journal.
 If you don’t think you can commit to a journaling schedule, start slow.
-Five mins here, seven minutes there; the idea is to slowly incorporate it into your daily routine.
-It doesn’t matter where or how you start; you can write a single page, or even a single sentence.
+Five minutes here, seven minutes there — the idea is to slowly incorporate it into your daily routine.
+It doesn’t matter where or how you start.
+You can write a single page or even a single sentence.
 What’s important is the formation of this habit.

 If you’re having trouble adhering to a journaling schedule, try doing it at different times of the day.
 You could even try writing in a new environment.
 Switching up your surroundings can spark creativity, engage your senses, and give you different inspirations.
 Whether you decide to write in front of a café, at the dog park, or even on your balcony, try writing in a new environment to switch up the mundane.